jjvanzon/Circular-Language-Spec/spec/events/system-events.md

 ### Introduction

 Without even defining any objects or class libraries, there are already a lot of standard events you can use.
-In most situations these will suffice.
+In most situations these might suffice.

 They are events mostly related to changes to the data.
 Any type of change to the data can be picked up as an event.